mpcarr/vpx-glf/docs/tutorial/tutorial-lights.md

 # Tutorial - Lights

 Now that we have a basic game life cycle, we can introduce some lights management to our table.
 We are going to setup a light player for the GI so that it turns on when the ball starts and off when the ball ends.

-And we will setup a show player to light a ball save insert.
+The light player is used to turn lights on and off when events happen.
+It inherits the priority of the mode its assigned to.
+For more information check out the [Light Player](/vpx-gle-framework/light-player) command reference

 ![lights](../images/tutorial-lights.gif)